EightBitBanger/FrameEngineGamework/README.md

 ##  Building the repository
 First, clone the repository with git.
 You can then use cmake to generate the project files of your choice.
-You have three build options in cmake.
+You have four build options in cmake.
 Each option will generate a project file which will compile the selected part of the framework.
 To use the framework you would want to select `BUILD_APPLICATION_LIBRARY`.
 Modifying the core requires you to select `BUILD_CORE_LIBRARY`.
+The plugins can be built by selecing 'BUILD_PLUSINS'.
 To build the runtime executable select `BUILD_RUNTIME_EXECUTABLE`.

 ```
 git clone https://github.com/EightBitBanger/FrameEngineGamework